fangyihao/hgot/README.md

 }
 ```

-## Web-based User Interface

-HGOT includes a basic web-based user interface for inspection purposes.
-To launch it, execute the command `python3 portal.py` and access `127.0.0.1:9080` via a web browser.

 ## Citation
 If you use our source code in a research paper, please cite our work as follows: